MicrosoftDocs/powerquery-docs/powerquery-docs/connector-certification.md

 Certified connectors are released with monthly Power BI Desktop releases, so the deadlines for each release work back from each Power BI Desktop release date.
 The expected duration of the certification process from registration to release varies depending on the quality and complexity of the connector submission.
 Microsoft doesn't provide any specific timeline guarantees with regard to any connector review and approval.
 The hard deadlines for each connector review is outlined in the following steps, but Microsoft doesn't guarantee adherence to these timelines.

 * **Registration**: notification of intent to certify your custom connector.
-This must occur by the 15th of the month, two months before the targeted Power BI desktop release.
+This registration must occur by the 15th of the month, two months before the targeted Power BI desktop release.
   * For example, for the April Power BI Desktop release, the deadline would be February 15th.

 * **Submission**: submission of connector files for Microsoft review.
 This submission must occur by the 1st of the month before the targeted Power BI desktop release.